Caast/caast-documentation/onboarding/README.md

 # Hello {{CUSTOMER}}, welcome to Caast ! <!-- {docsify-ignore-all} -->

 We are glad to start working with you 😃.
-In order to simplify your Caast implementation on your website, you will find here all the mandatory informations in order to integrate Caast on your website.
+In order to simplify your Caast implementation on your website, you will find here all the mandatory information in order to integrate Caast on your website.

 #### Let's install Caast Widget and Landing